shalommmitz/y_net_mivzakim/README.md

 - Downloads the latest headlines
 - Filters out unwanted headlines using user-defined keywords
-- Command-line interface to see more details on chosen items
+- Command-line interface to see more details on choosen items
 - Customizable exclusion terms list
-- Two front ends: fetch: simple CLI and mivzakim: elegant TUI (Terminal User Interface)

 ## Installation